NKeil/ctf_writeups/2020_cyber_security_rumble_germany/README.md

 ![login](https://github.com/NKeil/ctf_writeups/blob/main/2020_cyber_security_rumble_germany/images/login.png?raw=true)

-If we look at the HTML file, we can find embedded JavaScript code that is used to validate the password, which gives us the password in plain text.
+Taking a look at the HTML file, we find that JavaScript code is imbedded to validate the password input, which gives us the password in plain text.

 ```
 function checkPw() {